 GOAL A Quality and variety of housing.
-The City of Novi is known for its high-quality residential neighborhoods.
-It should strive to ensure the availability of a wide range of attractive housing choices protected from noise, traffic, and other impacts of non-residential development.
-Encourage the development of neighborhood open space and neighborhood commercial goods and services to minimize motorized travel.
-A1 Continue to rezone properties in the southwest quadrant for low-density development consistent with the recommended density on the Future Land Map to protect natural features and open space.
+The City of Novi is known for its high-quality residential neighborhoods, ensure the availability of a wide range of attractive housing choices protraffic, and other impacts of non-residential development.
+Encourage the neighborhood open space and neighborhood commercial goods and se motorized travel. tected from noise, ne development of A1 Continue to rezone properties in the southwest quadrant for low-density development consistent with the recommended density on the Future Land Map to protect natural features and open space.
 Planning Commission City Council A2 Implement a general Planned Unit Development (PUD) land development option that encourages a variety of "missing middle" housing typologies in the same development site and mixed-use developments.
 Planning Commission City Council A3 Continue to invest federal Community Development Block Grant (CDBG) funds in target neighborhoods for housing rehabilitation.
 Community Development A4 Evaluate the zoning ordinance for small lot housing development around Walled Lake to reduce nonconformities and allow for context-sensitive design.
 Planning Commission A5 Amend the zoning ordinance to encourage "age-in-place" housing types, considering experts' recommendations, to include affordable options such as low-maintenance detached single-family homes, attached single-family homes, and townhouses.
 Planning Commission City Council A6 Explore opportunities to increase housing density in the proposed mixed-use planned unit development area to create "walkable density" environments.
 Planning Commission City Council A7 Continue to coordinate planning efforts with the Parks & Recreation Department to ensure convenient non-motorized access to neighborhood parks and natural areas.
 Planning Staff A8 Consider ordinance changes to permit attached accessory dwelling units in limited, appropriate areas with appropriate restrictions.
 Planning Commission City Council